 Located in a former prison building, in the northwest corner of the park, the Juan Santamaría History Museum is the perfect place to learn more about Costa Rica’s national hero and the 1856 battles.
 The museum is open Tuesday through Sunday, and admission is free.

-This attraction is not exactly in downtown Alajuela, but it is worth the 8km (5 mile) drive west to La Garita.
-Zoo Ave is a wildlife rescue and rehabilitation center where visitors can enjoy over 130 animal species, a lush botanical garden, a canopy tour, coffee shop, ice cream shop and a restaurant.
+This attraction is not exactly in downtown Alajuela, but it is worth the 8km (5-mile) drive west to La Garita.
+Zoo Ave is a wildlife rescue and rehabilitation center where visitors can enjoy over 130 animal species, a lush botanical garden, a canopy tour, coffee shop, ice cream shop, and a restaurant.
 Zoo Ave’s mission is to rescue, release and breed endemic animal species to preserve Costa Rica’s fauna.
-It is open everyday from 9am to 5pm.
+It is open every day from 9 am to 5 pm.

-Once the most visited National Park of Costa Rica, as of December 2017, this impressive volcano has been closed to the public for eight months do to its activity.
+Once the most visited National Park of Costa Rica, as of December 2017, this impressive volcano has been closed to the public for eight months due to its activity.
 So before driving the 30 kilometers (18.6 miles) north off the city of Alajuela, make sure to find out if it is open to visitors.
 If you still want to take the drive, it is well worth it, with beautiful scenery and delicious restaurants all throughout.